top of page

 2. Visual Supports

 At least one visual support to be in place.
-This must include a social story.
-It can also include other, a visual guide and visual communication options.
+This must include a visual guide.
+It can also include other visual communication options.

 3. Sensory Accomodations